dorecasan/mobile_robot_bachelor_graduation_project/README.md

 # Mobile robot project

 ## Introduction
 This resource includes all the necessary code for implementing the navigation stack and person tracking on a four-wheel mecanum mobile robot in both the ROS/Gazebo simulation environment and the real world.
+The paper can be found [here](https://husteduvn-my.sharepoint.com/:b:/g/personal/toan_nn174269_sis_hust_edu_vn/ETENLqFl6tBAkHVETX-TnekBxRNX9w6Eu3C653FKrr01Yw?e=HiWol5).

 The robot can do following tasks:
 1. SLAM: Gmapping and RTABMAP